eliranwong/wsl2/gui_tricks/windows_shortcuts.md

 Apply the changes.

-Double-click the Windows shortcut file "Text Editor (WSL)" to launch gnome-terminal with fixed gui environment.
+Double-click the Windows shortcut file "Text Editor (WSL)" to launch gedit.